 The fossil fuel industry has attempted to rebrand itself in light of the global climate crisis.
 Exxon-Mobil for example ran a campaign trumpeting its intended goal of producing 10,000 barrels a day of algae biofuels by 2025.
 What it failed to mention however is that this would account for just 0.2 percent of its current refinery capacity.
-At the same time it plans on expanding oil production by 35 percent by 2030.
+At the same time, it plans to expand oil production by 35 percent by 2030.
 Similarly, BP is being sued for misleading claims about its investment in renewable energy, while other firms such as Total are also under scrutiny.
-These rebranding attempts distract not only from the problems posed by oil companies’ core operations, but also from their continued behind-the-scenes attempts to disrupt climate legislation.
+These rebranding attempts distract not only from the problems posed by oil companies’ core operations but also from their continued behind-the-scenes attempts to disrupt climate legislation.

 3. Unsubstantiated claims

 Companies sometimes make unsubstantiated claims about their products.
-For example AJM Packaging Corporation claimed its boldly named “Nature’s Own Green Label paper plates” were 100% recyclable as well as biodegradable.
-However when they were investigated by the FTC they could not provide any reliable scientific data to prove it.
+For example, AJM Packaging Corporation claimed its boldly named “Nature’s Own Green Label paper plates” were 100 percent recyclable as well as biodegradable.
+However, when they were investigated by the FTC they could not provide any reliable scientific data to prove it.

 4. Dodgy certifications